 People who want to unsubscribe don’t want it to be a complicated process.
 They want to click that button and be done with it – not to spend ages justifying their decision on a webpage.

 Many brands send subscribers to a webpage when they click the unsubscribe button.
-While there are some excellent use cases for doing so, there are also many bad ones.
+While there are some excellent use cases for doing so, like confirming it wasn’t a mistake, there are also many bad ones.